 In the Goan wedding culture, bangles are an important bridal accessory.
 It is a custom where the Goan bride has to wear the best bangles possible.
-These bangles of a particular colour and design are called ‘chuddo’.
-They are usually purchased from the regular/local bangle-seller of the village, known as the volar or kankonkar who is often invited over to the home.
+These bangles are of a particular colour and design and are called ‘chuddo’.
+They are usually purchased from the regular/local bangle-seller of the village, known as the volar or kankonkar who is often invited home to do the fitting.
 The bangles are made of glass and very delicate.

 For the ceremony, the bangles are fitted onto the wrists of the bride-to-be by the volar.
-Relatives take the opportunity and get some bangles for themselves as well.
+Relatives take the opportunity to get some bangles for themselves as well.

 The family offers money as a token of blessing and is kept in a tray placed near the bangle-seller.
 The chuddo ceremony is common among the Hindus and Christians of Goa.

-The second traditional is a ritual called ‘Ros’
+The second tradition is a ritual called Ros

 This is the anointing ceremony where both the bride and the groom are anointed with coconut milk by their parents, relatives, neighbours and friends in their respective houses.

-This is usually done 2 to 3 days prior to the wedding.
+This is usually done two to three days prior to the wedding.
 This ceremony symbolizes the beginning of new life.
-The coconut milk is used and is said to cleanse or purify the couple before the wedding, which also signifies the end of their single lives.
+Coconut milk is used and is said to cleanse or purify the couple before the wedding, which also signifies the end of their single lives.

-The ones anointing the couple have a lot of fun as they get to break eggs on the couple’s heads and throw coins or cash into the bowls which are later given to the maids that helped in the preparations.
+The ones anointing the couple have a lot of fun as they get to break eggs on the couple’s heads and throw coins or cash into the bowls which are later given to the maids or family members that helped in the preparations.
 Needless to say, the Ros can get rather messy, but it’s a lot of fun for all those involved.
 This is why it is usually the event that is looked forward to the most.

-This is a meal in honour of the family’s ancestors known as ‘bikaraimche jevon’.
+This is a meal in honour of the family’s ancestors and deceased known as bikaraimche jevon.
 This meal is for the beggars and poor people in and around the village.
-There are many such traditions like this which are not carried out today.
+This is one Goan wedding tradition which are not carried out today.

-The tradition where the bride is formally given away by the father or the guardian of the bride.
+This is a tradition where the bride is formally given away by the father or the guardian of the bride to the groom.

-In this tradition, the bride’s family invites the groom’s family over to their house usually the next day of the wedding.
+In this tradition, the bride’s family invites the groom’s family over to their house usually the day after the wedding ceremony or reception.
 The bride wears a bright red saree or dress called Saddo, and a huge feast is prepared.
 Both the families get a chance to mingle in a more casual and relaxed setting while getting to know each other better.

-As you can see, the Traditional Goan Wedding starts with the pre-wedding tradition, then the day the bride and groom get hitched, ‘second day’ and there’s surely more.
+As you can see, the Traditional Goan Wedding starts with the pre-wedding tradition, then comes the day the bride and groom get hitched, and that’s followed by ‘the second day’.

-There are many traditional customs that take place in the span of these 4 to 5 days, they might be small traditions but they are critical because they have a big meaning to them.
+There are many wedding tradition customs that take place in the span of these four to five days.
+They might be small Goan wedding traditions but they are critical because they have a big meaning to them.

-All these traditions are carried out with the whole family from both the bride’s side as well as the groom’s side.
-Making it a family affair and strengthening the familial ties.
-Enjoying every bit of the wedding from start to finish.
-That is how amazing our big fat Goan weddings are!
+All these Goan wedding traditions are carried out with the whole family from both the bride’s side as well as the groom’s side, making it a family affair and strengthening the familial ties.
+Enjoying every bit of the wedding from start to finish is what makes our big fat Goan weddings one-of-a-kind.

 Picture credits: Rahul de Cunha.